13 Best Islands Of Sardinia Totally Worth Visiting

 La Maddalena

-The largest in the archipelago, the eponymous La Maddalena is home to the largest town in the area – somewhat confusingly, the town is also called La Maddalena.
-Here you’ll find charming restaurants, small boutiques, and stylish hotels to stay in when you’re not exploring the multiple beaches, one of the many picturesque pathways.
+The largest island of the archipelago, the eponymous La Maddalena is home to the largest town in the area.
+Yes, even the main town’s named La Maddalena.
+Here you’ll find charming restaurants, small boutiques, and stylish hotels to stay when you’re not exploring the multiple beaches, or hitting one of the trails.

-One of the best ways to get around La Maddalena is to hire a car.
+I recommend renting a car to explore La Maddalena.
 This way, you can explore at your own pace and uncover some of the island’s hidden gems for yourself.
 Most of the time, this means finding beaches.

-Some of the best on the island include the secluded Cala dei Francesci, tucked away in the south; the popular Spiaggia di Tegge, close to the town center (a perfect spot for sunset); and Capocchia du Purpu – or Octopus Head Beach – known for its peculiar rock formation.
+Some of the best on the island include the secluded Cala dei Francesci, tucked away in the south; the popular Spiaggia di Tegge, close to the town center and a perfect spot for sunset); and Capocchia du Purpu – or Octopus Head Beach – known for its peculiar rock formation.

 Santo Stefano

-This island may be very attractive, but Santo Stefano is actually mainly known for playing host to a NATO Naval Base, as well as the Italian Navy too.
+This island may be very attractive.
+However, in the past Santo Stefano hosted a NATO Naval Base, as well as the Italian Navy too.
 Because of this military connection, most of the island remains uninhabited, aside from visitors to the tourist resort and the military.

-Situated to the south of La Maddalena island, Santo Stefano is a beautiful place to discover, despite the naval presence – think winding roads, historic fortifications, a jagged but charming coastline, and crystalline waters.
-It’s only reachable via private boat too, meaning it never gets too busy.
+Situated to the south of La Maddalena island, Santo Stefano is a beautiful place to discover.
+Think winding roads, historic fortifications, a jagged but charming coastline, and crystal clear waters.
+You can only get there by private boat, meaning it never gets too busy.

 islands of Sardinia